A lower bound technique for triangulations of simplotopes: Background

 where $\mathbf{y}^i = (y_1^i, \ldots, y_{c_i}^i)$, each $y_j^i \in [0, 1]$, and

 for all $i \in \{1, \ldots, n\}$ and $j \in \{2, \ldots, c_i\}$.
 Hence the coordinates within each factor, from left to right, are non-increasing.
-For example, in $\Pi(2,2)$ we have that $y_1^1 \geq y_2^1 \geq y_3^1$, and that $y_1^2 \geq y_2^2 \geq y_3^2$.
+For example, in $\Delta^2 \times \Delta^2$ we have that $y_1^1 \geq y_2^1 \geq y_3^1$, and that $y_1^2 \geq y_2^2 \geq y_3^2$.
 However, the relative sizes of the coordinates of $\mathbf{y}^1$ and $\mathbf{y}^2$ are unrelated.
 Note that the restrictions on each factor $\mathbf{y}^i$ define a point in the simplex that is the convex hull of the $c_i+1$ points

 Hence, $\mathbf{w}$ defines a point of a simplotope.
-Note that if all $y_j^i$ are integers, then $\mathbf{w}$ is a vertex of $\Pi(c_1, \ldots, c_n)$.
+Note that if all $y_j^i$ are integers, then $\mathbf{w}$ is a vertex of $\Delta^{c_1} \times \cdots \times \Delta^{c_n}$.

-By placing further restrictions on the coordinates of the standard representation of the simplotope, we may obtain a subdivision that is a triangulation.
+By placing further restrictions on the coordinates we may obtain a subdivision that is a triangulation.
 Consider any ordering of {\em all} the coordinates $y_j^i$ that is consistent with the inequalities in (\ref{simplo-ineq}).
 An example of such an ordering if $c_1 = 2$ and $c_2 = 2$ is

 One may check that: (i) each such ordering defines a simplex, (ii) every point in the simplotope satisfies at least one such ordering, and is therefore in (at least) one of the simplices, (iii) these simplices meet face-to-face.